caojinbo/Starbucks_Capstone_Challenge/README.md

 1. What are the demographic data of the customers?
 2. How various genders respond to the promotions differently?
 3. What is the best channel to send out promotions?
-4. Of all the different promotional offers, which one is more profitable for Starbucks?
-5. Can we build a model to predict the customers' behavior and send out customized promotional offers to individuals?
+4. Can we build a model to predict the customers' behavior and send out customized promotional offers to individuals?

 ## File Descriptions <a name="files"></a>